Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 In 2009, a National Geographic documentary had an MRI performed on the body, producing the first 3D images of Rosalia both inside and out.
 The MRI confirmed all of her organs were perfectly intact.
 It also showed her arms at her sides.
 Nobody has ever looked underneath the blanket that covers Rosalia's body since she was sealed inside her coffin 90 years ago.

 The Mystery of Rosalia's Eyes

 Further adding to the lore of Rosalia's mummy are reports of her eyes opening!.
 Several time-lapse photos exist that appear to substantiate this claim, showing them opening at least 1/8 of an inch, revealing her intact blue eyes underneath.
-The most likely cause of this rather creepy phenomenon is changes in room temperature or simply an optical illusion.
-Yet it's fueled many cult believes of Rosalia's spirit returning to the body and is Rosalia's most infamous myth.
+The most likely cause of this rather creepy phenomenon changes in room temperature or simply an optical illusion.
+Yet it's fueled many a cult's belief of Rosalia's spirit returning to the body and is Rosalia's most infamous myth.

 Rosalia's perfect mummy exemplifies humans' fascination with death.
 As the innocence of the young toddler is forever frozen in time, the quality of her beauty captures the imagination of generation after generation.
 Her corpse receives more visitors than any other mummy in the Catacombs.
 Many artists have used Rosalia as an inspiration over the years.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 she would have been 100 years old this year.